 Oklahoma City Nursing Home Physical Abuse Lawyers

-Most families expect nursing homes and assisted living facilities to provide the type of safe and loving environment for care that family members themselves would provide if they were able.
+Most families expect nursing homes and assisted living facilities to provide a safe and loving environment for care that family members would provide if they were able.
 Few revelations are as concerning as learning that a loved one may have been the victim of physical abuse while living in a nursing home.
-Physical abuse is usually some kind of injury or harm suffered by a resident that may have been caused by a staff member.
+Physical abuse is usually some injury or harm suffered by a resident that a staff member may have caused.
 Sometimes, this abuse is intentional, malicious harm.
-In other cases, residents suffer physical injuries as the result of neglect and staff members not providing adequate care.
+In other cases, residents suffer physical injuries due to neglect and staff members not providing adequate care.

 Why You Need Abel Law Firm

 While you may know that your loved one has been physically abused in a nursing home, proving that convincingly enough to win compensation can be difficult.
 Nursing homes may be able to hire aggressive lawyers to defend themselves from your claims, and they may try to pressure you into accepting a settlement worth far less than you deserve.
-Often, they will question whether your loved one’s injuries were the result of abuse or some unrelated incident in an attempt to avoid blame.
+Often, they will question whether your loved one’s injuries resulted from abuse or some unrelated incident to avoid blame.
 Trying to prove the abuse on your own can be almost impossible.

 To give yourself and your loved one the best chance at an ideal result, you should hire Abel Law Firm to help you.
-An experienced lawyer such as those at Abel Law Firm will know what kinds of evidence is required to show that your loved one’s injuries were the direct result of nursing home abuse.
-They will be able to argue on your behalf and stand up to the opposition, not accepting any less than the amount of compensation you deserve.
+An experienced lawyer such as those at Abel Law Firm will know what evidence is required to show that your loved one’s injuries directly result from nursing home abuse.
+They will be able to argue on your behalf and stand up to the opposition, not accepting any less than the compensation you deserve.

 Types of Physical Abuse

-In most cases, there are usually clear signs that a nursing home resident has been the victim of physical abuse.
-In addition to common symptoms such as bruises, scratches, or burns, family members should also take note of other strange circumstances, such as refusal by staff to allow family members to be alone with residents.
+In most cases, there are usually clear signs that a nursing home resident has been physically abused.
+In addition to common symptoms such as bruises, scratches, or burns, family members should also take note of other strange circumstances, such as the refusal by staff to allow family members to be alone with residents.